What are the Best Metallic Colored Pencils?

 What to Look for In a Metallic Colored Pencil Set

-Now that we have gone over the key points of a metallic colored pencil, what they work well one, and what to look for, we want to list a few of our favorite choices that are available online.
+Now that we have gone over the key points of metallic colored pencils, what they work well, and what to look for, we want to list a few of our favorite choices available online.
 There won’t be nearly as wide of a variety of selections as you would have with your conventional colored pencil sets, so you might have to be a bit more flexible with what is available.
 Also, these are typically meant to be used in conjunction with a traditional colored pencil set so be prepared to have one on hand nearby.

-We really like these, especially considering that they carry the coveted Faber-Castell name.
-The color application is quite strong and you can really put down some color, especially when applying to dark paper.
+We like these, especially considering that they carry the coveted Faber-Castell name.
+The color application is quite strong and you can put down some color, especially when applying it to dark paper.
 The color selection is a bit limited, but it does cover all of the necessary metallic requirements such as gray, copper, gold, and teal.
-In addition, several actually do put off a somewhat shimmery metal output, which a lot of its competition can struggle to do so.
+Also, several do put off a somewhat shimmery metal output, which a lot of its competition can struggle to do so.

-We did a full review on these, but they are still worth mentioning here.
+We did a full review of these, but they are still worth mentioning here.
 A very professional-looking set that carries the respected Derwent name as well as its great blending and deep color application.
 However, similar to the Heartybays, they are a bit lacking in looking actually “metallic”.
 We do like that they have a wider variety of colors to choose from, including some nice orange, yellow, and red options to go along with the blue and green.